0xa1d/0xa1d.github.io/cheatsheet.md

 - Hashcat

-I tend to prefer John over hashcat since it's (imho) easier to use but I should definitely look more into it.
+I tend to prefer John over hashcat since it's (imho) easier to use, but for faster results or mass cracking Hashcat is way better since it uses the GPU.
 ```
 hashcat -m $HASH-TYPE -a $MODE $HASH $WORDLIST
 ```